About Regeneration

 Architects and Contractors

 Establish an energy use intensity (EUI) baseline.
-The Zero Tool was developed for building sector professionals who have adopted the 2030 Challenge.
+The Zero Tool (link is external)was developed for building sector professionals who have adopted the 2030 Challenge.
 The tool compares a building’s design or existing EUI with similar building types and helps set targets.
-You can learn more about how to use the tool here.
+You can learn more about how to use the tool here(link is external).

 Stay up to date about new high-performance building knowledge.
 The zero-carbon-buildings landscape is rapidly changing, and architects and builders play an integral role in staying informed about new technologies and emerging innovations.
 There are several resources that are available to stay in the loop: